Multivariate Systemic Risk Measures and Computation by Deep Learning Algorithms: Experiments

 where $\{\alpha_n, n=1,\ldots,10\}$ are the utility parameters for all financial institutions and they are drawn randomly from a uniform distribution between 1 and 3.
 As a result, the values of $\{\alpha_n, n=1,\ldots,10\}$ in the following experiments are

-We select $B < 0$ and we use SGD as our deep learning optimizer for all experiments.
+We select $B < 0$ and we use Stochastic Gradient Descent as our deep learning optimizer for all experiments.
+At each epoch, we pick a mini-batch of training samples whose batch size is 1000 and calculate gradient descents to update our parameters. { We mention that other approaches like a gradient projection method could in principle be applied to solve our constrained optimization problem.
+Furthermore, a projection step generalizing to an infinite dimensional\slash functional setup the one in \cite{feinstein2022deep} Section 3.1 could ensure feasibility and (desirable) overestimation of the overall risk $\rho_B(\bfX)$ (regarding overestimation, one could also replace $B$ with $B+\epsilon$ for a small constant $\epsilon$).
+At the same time, since we need to apply a Monte Carlo method, we still expect some error which might interfere with actual overestimation.
+We leave these interesting issues to further research.} For the other detailed descriptions of hyperparameters and hidden layer sizes, please see Appendix \ref{appendix:expdetails}.

 To assess the quality of our algorithm, we consider the following evaluation metrics: \begin{itemize} \item \textbf{Absolute difference.} Absolute value of the difference between estimation and theoretical solution. \item \textbf{Overall relative difference (ORD).} Let $\hat{E}$ be an estimation of $E$, we define the ORD by

 with $\|\cdot\|_1$ as the $l_1$ metric when $E$ is a deterministic vector, and $\|\cdot\|_1$ as the $L_1$ metric when $E$ is a random variable. \end{itemize} Small values of evaluation metrics imply better performance.